caninereason/Minesweeperjava/readme.md

   - For the timer I modified this codepen by Srikar G. https://codepen.io/srikarg/pen/kKVJVa
   - For the random bomb placement I used this shufflearray function from codegrepper https://www.codegrepper.com/code-examples/javascript/math+random+sort

-# To do
- - tidy up code?
- - more comments
- - bug: phone width screwy?
- - finish readme
- - improve lighthouse?
- - Use CSS media queries across the application to ensure the layout changes appropriately and maintains the page's structural integrity across device screen sizes.